Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 env = UnityEnvironment(your_env)
 ```

-You should receive a message confirming that the environment was loaded succesfully.
+You should receive a message confirming that the environment was loaded successfully.